 Recently I wrote about the best way to learn forex trading after which one can train himself to be a successful forex trader.
-Learning and practising what was learned, are two completely different things.
+Learning and practicing what was learned, are two completely different things.
 You can learn and still not be good at something.
 Pardon my loquacity, but I just want to share a few thoughts.

 I have met a lot of people who use only one form of analysis and they are doing well.
 That doesn’t make them bad traders as long as the profits are coming in.
 And hold your horses, I am not saying a good trader should use all forms of analyses.
 The message here is, to me, a good trader is one who can use all forms of analyses and still make profits.
-Meaning he’s robust and profitable under any circumstance and knows how to manoeuvre his way through every market situation.
+Meaning he’s robust and profitable under any circumstance and knows how to maneuver his way through every market situation.
 You get the idea.
 Good traders understand very well all three aspects of analyses.
 And this is the first point in learning to be a good trader.

 Nothing comes cheap.
 Good traders have in one form or another invested time or money into something for an experience in return.
-It could be books, webinars or courses.
+It could be books, webinars, or courses.
 The are plenty out there in the wild.
 I can’t make any personal recommendations as to which courses to pay for but when it comes to books, Alexander Elder is one guy to look out for.
 And with webinars, you can always trust the content from Richard Perry of Hantec Markets.
 Richard is a very experienced forex markets analyst who provides free educative materials through FX Street.

 The path to being a good trader will lead nowhere without mentioning mastery over emotions and psychology.
 There shouldn’t be anything like sad or happy times.
-One thing to know here is accumulation of pips and accepting the fact that some days can be very rough and moving on when things get real bad.
+One thing to know here is an accumulation of pips and accepting the fact that some days can be very rough and moving on when things get really bad.
 If you can’t do this, you might want to consider investing elsewhere.

 There are no magic tricks anywhere.
-The market is very dynamic and so you should, learn fast and always, everyday with any chance you get and keep practicing a lot on demo and real accounts (with small lots if you’re not good just yet) and in no time you’ll hopefully see the results and profits that you want.
+The market is very dynamic and so you should learn fast and always, every day with any chance you get, and keep practicing a lot on demo and real accounts (with small lots if you’re not good just yet) and in no time you’ll hopefully see the results and profits that you want.